SeLite/SeLite.github.io/AboutDocumentation.md

 # Scope
 We document only what is not self-explanatory.
 We describe the mainstream use cases, handled in the most common ways.
 For more information see [PackagedScripts](PackagedScripts) or the source code.
 Then you can experiment.

 SeLite doesn't cover general functionality of related technologies (see also [ReportingIssues](ReportingIssues) > [Support scope](ReportingIssues#support-scope)).
 If it elaborates on them, it's only if they are not clear or obvious from their original documentation source, or where SeLite modifies their features.
-Such notes and some references to third party documentation are at [SeleniumIDE](SeleniumIDE), [DevelopmentTools](DevelopmentTools), [JavascriptEssential](JavascriptEssential), [JavascriptComplex](JavascriptComplex) and [InstallFromSource](InstallFromSource).
+Such notes and some references to third party documentation are at [SeleniumIDEtips](SeleniumIDEtips), [DevelopmentTools](DevelopmentTools), [JavascriptEssential](JavascriptEssential), [JavascriptComplex](JavascriptComplex) and [InstallFromSource](InstallFromSource).

 Implementation is mostly documented by source comments.
 Detailed descriptions of Selenese [commands][command] are in reference files.
 You can find them